 The abbey at Valle Crucis was founded in 1201 from Strata Marcella.
 The site was placed in State Guardianship in 1951.

 C.A.
 Ralegh Radford prepared the first guidebook in 1953 consisting of the standard history followed by a description.
-A fold-out plan was placed inside the back cover.
+A plan was placed in the middle of the guide.
 The 1971 edition included the Welsh name on the tile page (Abaty Glyn y Groes) along with a short summary in Welsh (pp. 21–22).
-The guide included a study of some of the early gave slabs.
+The guide included a study of some of the early grave slabs.

 The Cadw guide contained two sections: Valle Crucis Abbey by D.H.
 Evans, and The Pillar of Eliseg by Jeremy K. Knight (1987).
 This consists of the main sections: Historical background; the development of the abbey buildings; a descriptive tour of Valle Crucis.
 A fold-out plan of the abbey is printed inside the card cover.
 A short summary in Welsh was provided (p.
 46).